Warren Buffett Invests Like a Girl: A Great Guide for Investors

 Author Louann Lofton spends the first quarter of the book setting up the premise that Warren Buffett invests the way female investors do.
 She explains that studies have shown that women tend to approach investing with a calmer and healthier attitude, which enables them to avoid taking the risks and losses that most male investors suffer.

 In one survey of 35,000 brokerage accounts, it was shown that men traded their stocks 45 times more than women did, exhibiting an overconfidence in their ability to pick winners from losers.
 And with all those extra transactions came extra trading costs, dragging their returns down more than women's.

 Lofton does a good job keeping the statistics readable and flowing, setting up the comparison to Buffett very well in this section of the book.
 She says Buffett's calm temperament is what he has in common with women, and then moves onto explaining how that temperament manifests itself in eight characteristics of female investors.

-Eight Traits of Female Investors - Warren Buffett Shares Them Too!
+Eight Traits That Female Investors and Warren Buffett Share in Common

 Author Louann Lofton identifies eight characteristics of female investors that she says also guides Warren Buffett.
 The book does a great job in expanding on each of the characteristics, how Buffett exemplifies them, and how you can benefit by following them as well.

 - Women tend to trade less than men.